JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 ### API

-The gRPC API exposes a single service `JobProcessorService`:
+The gRPC API will expose a single service `JobProcessorService`:
 ```proto
 // JobProcessorService describes an API interface to perform start, stop, stream
 // and status query requests for Linux process jobs.